HIGH TEA AND SINGAPORE SLINGS

 You don’t want to miss the iconic Raffles Hotel in Singapore.
-Named after the founder of the country, it’s a national treasure, a luxury destination and a popular tourist attraction.
+Named after the founder of the country, it’s a national treasure and popular tourist attraction.

 One of the highlights of my recent vacation in Singapore was visiting the iconic Raffles Hotel.
-I was so excited to finally get to experience the old-world charm of this famous establishment, which is a national monument and a much-loved treasure of the small South-East Asian country.
+I was so excited to finally get to experience the old-world charm of this famous establishment, which is a national monument and a popular tourist attraction of the small South-East Asian country.

 If you’re a movie buff, you would probably know that the Raffles Hotel was recently featured in the blockbuster, Crazy Rich Asians.
 It was after seeing this movie that I desperately wanted to go to Singapore’s famous Colonial-style, tropical hotel.

 History of Raffles

 Built in the 1830’s, this magnificent building was named after the father of Singapore, Sir Thomas Stamford Bingley Raffles.
 It was originally a privately owned plantation house.
 In 1878 it became a hotel and later it was used as a school boarding house for a while.